Twin Cities, Gemini

 Cadence stepped out from the office building and squinted up at the crack of skyline.
 Orange light bled down, just barely reaching her face.

-“You look like you need head back inside and have another round with Doctor Fabrizzio.”
+“You look like you need to head back inside and have another round with Doctor Fabrizzio.”

 Cadence turned her head and feigned a lopsided grin as she registered Francis Foxman standing at the mouth of the alleyway.
 “Same to you.
 Look like work’s been stressful.”
 She glanced to Francis’s right and then left.
 “Where’re Carl and Allen?
 Feels wrong not seein’ ‘em by your side.”

-“Oh right, you were in the doctor’s so you probably haven’t heard.”
+“Oh, right.
+You were in the doctor’s so you probably haven’t heard.”
 Francis reached into his pocket, pulled out his v-cig, and lit it with a shake of his hand.
-“Some Ophiuchian agents have come to the city.
+“Some Ophiuchian agents came to the city.
 Requested an audience with us and Ricardo.”

 Cadence whistled.
-“Jeez, no wonder you look like you’ve had a bad morrowheat trip.”
+“Jeez, no wonder ya look like ya’ve had a bad morrowheat trip.”
 She slid her hands into her pockets and kicked a stray wad of paper aside.
 “So the boss too, huh?
-Man, bet he’s not too happy ’bout that.”
+Man, bet he’s not too happy ‘bout that.”

 “Yes, it’s rather sudden.”
 Francis took a drag.
 “Apparently, they’re here because—”